Wolverine971/9takes/src/blog/people/politicians/Bernie-Sanders.md

 	/>
 </div>

-Bernie Sanders is a well-known American politician who has served as a senator for Vermont since 2007.
-He is also a former candidate for the Democratic nomination for President of the United States.
-Through his political career, we can see that he embodies the traits of an Enneagram Type 9.
+<p class="firstLetter">Bernie Sanders has served as a senator for Vermont since 2007.
+Why has he been going at it so long?
+Why does he look like a stubborn curmudgeon to some and a lovable granddad to others?
+Bernie can be better understood if you examine the Enneagram Type 9, which we argue is his personality.</p>

 ## Peaceful Mediator